Baked Sage Pork Meatballs with Apple Cider Orzo

 - Prep: Preheat oven to 400℉ and line a baking sheet with parchment.
 Lightly coat with oil or cooking spray.

 - Mix & form: In a large bowl, combine all ingredients except the ground pork.
 Add pork and mix gently until just combined.
+Do not overmix, or the meatballs can become dense.
 Roll into about 24 meatballs and place on the prepared sheet.

 - Bake: Bake for 20–25 minutes, or until golden and cooked through (160°F internally).
 Set aside.